January 20, 2021

 In hospitals, Service Desks typically work in a critical care environment where systems usage can directly impact patients’ wellbeing.
 Unlike dealing with your local public utility’s service desk which may be frustrating and time-consuming, in hospitals lives are at stake.
 Fast and effective hospital service response time and quality require performance measurement and management via Service Desk KPIs.

-To monitor performance, and maintain the highest level of service, Phoenix tracks ten essential Service Desk KPIs when supporting client hospitals.
+To monitor performance, and maintain the highest level of service, here are the top ten essential Service Desk KPIs Phoenix Health tracks when supporting client hospitals.

 2. Call Talk Time and Hold Time